 The problem with unbundled fibre is that all the costs in a network are in the civil engineering.
 Stringing fibre around the country is expensive.
 The hardware on the ends of the fibre cost peanuts in comparison.

 Wholesale UFB prices are regulated.
 The price depends on the cost of building and supporting the network.
-The bundled hardware turning layer 1 into layer 2 is only a small percent of the total.
-So the input cost difference between bundled and unbundled fibre is tiny.
+The bundled hardware turning layer 1 into layer 2 is a small percent of the total.
+The input cost difference between bundled and unbundled fibre is tiny.

 In other words, in the UFB model unbundled fibre doesn’t make economic sense.